crellison/talks/linux-cpu-scheduling/slides.md

 In summary:

-CPU shares (kubernetes requests) are guaranteed
+CPU shares (Kubernetes requests) are guaranteed

-CPU quota (kubernetes limits) are best effort if there are free cycles
+CPU quota (Kubernetes limits) are best effort if there are free cycles

 ---